mattsah/percy/README.md

 ## Basic Usage

 You can initialize Percy rather easily.
-Simply execute the following in your :
+Simply execute the following in your project directory:

 ```bash
 percy init